-&lt;sup>12 Section 190 Paragraph 2 No. 2 KAGB.
+14 Section 190 Paragraph 2 No. 2 KAGB.

-Section 22 Paragraph 2 InvStG.
+15 Section 22 Paragraph 2 InvStG.

-Section 5 Paragraph 1 InvStG.
+16 Section 5 Paragraph 1 InvStG.

-&lt;sup>15 Section 10 InvStG.
+17 Section 10 InvStG.

-and the interim profits of the respective units of the investment fund, as well as 70 percent of the increase in value of the respective target fund during the prior calendar year (but being no less than 6 percent of the redemption price), shall be stated as taxable income for the Fund.
-However, in a ruling dated 9 October 2014, the European Court of Justice ruled in Case 326/12 that this flatrate taxation was in violation of European Law.
-As part of an interpretation in line with European law, proof of the actual amount of income may be provided by investors.
+and the interim profits of the respective units of the investment fund, as well as 70 percent of the increase in value of the respective target fund during the prior calendar year (but being no less than 6 percent of the redemption price), shall be stated as taxable income for the Fund (flat-rate taxation).18 However, a flat-rate taxation can be avoided by investors by way of providing specific proof/evidence.
 The Company also endeavours to disclose all bases of taxation outside Section 5 Paragraph 1 InvStG (in particular, gains on equities, real estate gains and interim profits).

 Insofar as the investment provisions and borrowing limits under the former German Investment Act or the fiscal investment provisions under the German Investment Tax Act (InvStG) are not observed, the Fund is to be treated as an investment company.
-Taxation is based on the principles for investment companies.
+Taxation is based on the principles for investment companies.19